SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 5. **Initial Prompt Manipulation**: Inside `$get_response_from_llm()$`, some initial, universal prompt modifications occur.
 Based on endpoint configuration, text can be prepended to the system or user prompts.
-If the target LLM cannot handle images, image messages are also filtered out here.
+If the target LLM cannot handle images, the `images` key is stripped from all messages here.

 6. **Delegation to Handler**: `$LlmApiService$` determines if the request is for streaming or non-streaming and delegates the call to the appropriate method on the instantiated handler: `$handler.handle_streaming()`